 Your taste buds will adapt, even if it doesn’t seem like they will.
 I’m the kind of person who follows recipes to the letter, and if I can’t find the exact ingredient, I don’t make the dish.
 When you’re living abroad, though, that doesn’t always work.
 Chances are, you won't be able to find the exact ingredients you use for your mom's chicken parmesan, or you might waste a whole day trying to track down an avocado in Germany.

 Don't let this get to you.
 Instead, relax your concept of recipes, and you’ll become a fusion expert, drawing from the flavors of your new country to recreate dishes you know and love.

 New food is one part of the travel experience, and the bottom line is, you don’t have to like it.
 You don’t even have to try it, but part of pushing the boundaries of your comfort zone is experimenting with new foods.

-Now, I won’t say “try anything once,” because sometimes you just know that fried tarantula on a stick isn’t for you.
+Now, I won’t say “try anything once” because sometimes you just know that fried tarantula on a stick isn’t for you.
 I will say to be flexible and open to new food choices.
 Some of the food you encounter may give you a temporary shock, but most of it is going to open up new culinary roads that you’ll remember with pleasure long after you’ve left the country.
-Now get out there, and enjoy!
+The food you ate abroad may even be one of your lasting gap year memories.
+Now get out there and enjoy!